Temporal Shuffling for Defending Deep Action Recognition Models against Adversarial Attacks: Influence of temporal changes of adversarial perturbations

 \subsection{Impact of temporal destruction}

-We use I-FGSM \cite{kurakin2016adversarial} to obtain a 3D perturbation having the same size to the given video, which is one of the widely used strong attack method, to attack videos.
-Let $P^0=\{p^0(1), p^0(2), ... , p^0(T)\}$ denote an initial perturbation whose elements are set to zero.
-The attack aims to find a perturbation $P^M$ iteratively (with $M$ iterations), where the perturbed video by adding $P^M$ to an original video is misclassified.
-In other words, $f(X+P^M) \neq y$ while $f(X) = y$, where $f(\cdot)$ is the target action recognition model.
-The I-FGSM update rule is applied to find $P^{m+1}$ from $P^m$ iteratively:
+We use I-FGSM \citep{kurakin2016adversarial}, which is one of the strong image attack methods, to obtain a 3D perturbation having the same size to the given video to attack videos.
+Let $P^0=\{p^0(1), ... , p^0(T)\}$ denote an initial perturbation whose elements are set to zero.
+The attack aims to find a perturbation $P^M$ iteratively (with $M$ iterations), where the perturbed video by adding $P^M$ to the original video is misclassified.
+I.e., $f(X+P^M) \neq y$ while $f(X) = y$, where $f(\cdot)$ is the target action recognition model.
+The I-FGSM update rule finds $P^{m+1}$ from $P^m$ iteratively: